 The Division faculty are intimately involved in the education of learners of all stages at the UVM Larner College of Medicine.
 We deeply appreciate the generosity and commitment that is demonstrated every day by our patients, allowing for our efforts and aiding us in meeting our responsibility to successfully train the next generation of physicians.
 Further, we also recognize the importance of training practitioners in our own specialty, one that is felt to suffer undersupply both regionally and nationally.
 To that end, several years ago, the Division successfully re-established residency training in Urologic Surgery at UVMMC, has since successfully graduated several Urologic surgeons from the program and has established itself as a very highly respected program among applicants and its peers.

+Urology residents have three months of dedicated research time over the course of their five-year program, one month during each of their PGY2-4 years.
 The Division conducts both clinical and the laboratory based research with funding that includes peer-reviewed federal, institutional, industry as well as philanthropic sources.
 The devotion to discovery, albeit in an ever more challenging funding environment, remains a critical effort essential to deliver on the foundational necessity of symbiosis between quality patient care and academic medicine.
 Research within the Division highlights include:

 - active bench science in pediatric and adult bladder function